Dinner in America: Plot

-A reckless, on-the-lam punk rock singer, Simon, goes home with Beth, a girl he met while volunteering at a clinical trial.
-He and Beth's mother begin to flirt, and after getting caught, Simon lights the family's front yard on fire.
-Meanwhile, track athletes Derrick and Brandon bully the young and awkward Patty, who goes to work at a pet store before returning home.
-She eats dinner with her parents, Norman and Connie, and brother Kevin, and is unsuccessful in asking for permission to go to a rock show with her friends, Sissy and Karen.
-For the past two years, Patty has been sending postcards containing nude photos and lyrics of her original music to John Q, the lead singer of her favorite band PSYOPS, who will be playing next week with the Alliance, a more commercial band.
-She is unaware that John Q, who performs wearing a ski mask, is Simon.
+A reckless, on-the-lam punk rock singer, Simon, goes home with Beth, after both are kicked out of a paid clinical trial.
+After he and Beth's mother are caught kissing and dancing, she claims Simon assaulted her, and he lights the family's front yard on fire.
+Meanwhile, track athletes Derrick and Brandon bully the awkward Patty, who goes to work at a pet store before returning home.
+She eats dinner with her sheltering parents, Norman and Connie, and brother Kevin, and is unsuccessful in asking for permission to go to a rock show with her friends, Sissy and Karen.
+For the past two years, Patty has been sending postcards containing masturbatory photos and love poems to John Q, the ski mask-wearing lead singer of her favorite band PSYOPS, who will be playing next week with the Alliance, a more commercial band.

-A police officer spots Simon selling drugs and gives chase but fails to find him.
-Simon crosses paths with Patty, who recognizes him from a college course on music appreciation.
+A police officer spots the wanted Simon and gives chase.
+Simon crosses paths with Patty, who recognizes him from a college course on music appreciation and helps him evade the police.
 She tells him that she was just fired from the pet store by the owner, Mr. Hanley.
-She takes him back to her place, where they flirt.
-Simon and Patty later eat dinner with the rest of her family.
-Simon convinces Norman and Connie to give him a place to stay for the week and tells Kevin he is adopted.
-Patty tells Simon about her fascination for John Q. Simon runs away and confronts his band members for setting up the show with the Alliance without his knowledge.
-He returns to Patty's house and smokes weed with Kevin.
+She takes him back to her place, where he flirts with her, but she struggles to react.
+They later eat dinner with the rest of her family.
+Simon claims to be a Christian missionary in need of a place to stay for the week, to which Norman and Connie acquiesce.
+He uses prayer to inform Kevin he is adopted, aggravating him.
+Patty tells Simon about her fascination for John Q. Simon, secretly John Q and shocked to learn the letters and photos he had been receiving were from Patty, runs away and confronts his band members for setting up the show with the Alliance without his knowledge.
+He returns to Patty's house, Kevin tackles him, and he gives Kevin weed to reduce his hostility.